RadBV/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+the value of  `charles.homePlanet` is Pluto.
+The value of `charlesFromJupiter.homePlanet` is Jupiter.  `charlesFromJupiter.homePlanet` is not referencing the same source as  `charles.homePlanet`.
+It's only holding a copy of that value.
+Changing that variable's value will not change the value of `charles.homePlanet`.

 ## Question 5